 The TDS music program focuses on the development of an awareness and appreciation of the music that surrounds us.
 Students are encouraged to enjoy the music as they participate in various types of experiences including vocal stylings, playing percussion instruments, learning the recorder and reading music.
 Students play unpitched rhythm instruments (snare drums, rhythm sticks, cow bell, bongos, etc.) and mix them with Orff instruments (xylophones) to feel beats, pitch, and harmonies.
 In addition, students begin to acquire performance skills as they rehearse and participate in shows.

 Outside of weekly music classes, students in Lower School can participate in an upper elementary Chorus (grades 3-5).
 In Middle School, students are offered a choice between Chorus or a Handchime Choir.
 Both groups will perform at various venues throughout the year.

-All students have the opportunity to be a star in the show!
-The entire Lower School comes together to take part in a spring musical.
-They learn songs and lines, rehearse, and perform in costume.
-Upper elementary students can play larger roles if they desire.
+All students take the stage at least twice per year: Grandparents and Special Friends Day, and International Week.
+Fourth and fifth graders collaborate on a spring play.
 Middle School students can choose to participate in a year-long drama course that includes two full productions.
 Dramatic Arts incorporates imagination, creativity, and working through the theatrical process from script to performance.